canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ## Overview
 Duration: 2:00

-This tutorial will guide you through installing [Kubeflow](https://www.kubeflow.org/) on top of [microk8s](https://microk8s.io) for an easy single node setup.
+This tutorial will guide you through installing [Kubeflow](https://www.kubeflow.org/) and running you first model.
+Kubeflow will be deployed on top of [microk8s](https://microk8s.io), a zero-configuration Kubernetes.

-MicroK8s can be installed on just about any Linux distribution.
-This could be a desktop, a server, an edge or IoT device, or a virtual machine.
-For consistency, this tutorial will start with creating a VM using [Multipass](https://multipass.run) and from there install MicroK8s and Kubeflow.
-The process is similar for any cloud environment, like GCP, AWS, or Azure:
+Here is the tutorial outline:

-1. Create A VM
+1. Create a VM
 2. SSH into the VM
 3. Install MicroK8s
 4. Install Kubeflow
 5. Do some work!

-### Kubeflow

-Kubeflow is an [open source project](https://github.com/kubeflow) created by Google that is dedicated to providing an easy to use and customisable machine learning toolkit.
-You can easily compose your machine learning stack from many Kubeflow-enabled components - there are components for training models, serving models, creating workflows (pipelines), and a host of other supporting functionality.
-Examples of machine learning frameworks enabled by Kubeflow are TensorFlow, PyTorch, Chainer, MXNet, XGBoost, and MPI.

-### MicroK8s

-MicroK8s is zero-ops Kubernetes on just about any Linux box.
-It is packaged as a snap and installs in seconds, making it perfect for development or small scale production clusters.

-### Multipass

-A mini-cloud on your Mac or Windows workstation.
-Multipass provides a command line interface to launch and manage instances of Ubuntu as virtual machines.
-Downloading the cloud images takes seconds, and within minutes a VM can be up and running.

 ### What you'll learn

 - How to create an ephemeral VM, either on your desktop or in a public cloud
 - How to create a Kubernetes cluster in that VM
-- How to install Kubeflow using the Kubeflow native kfctl tool
+- How to install Kubeflow using the Kubeflow native `kfctl` tool
 - How to create a Jupyter Notebook server on your Kubeflow cluster

 ### What you'll need